Cloudxtreme/trabant/README.md

 # trabant
 A C library meant to be used with [Emscripten](https://github.com/kripken/emscripten) to provide some needed cryptographic primitives in Javascript, or, in our case, [Clojurescript](https://github.com/clojure/clojurescript).

-Javascript has a whole host of great cryptography libraries you can use.
+Javascript already has some good cryptography libraries you can use.
 SJCL is a good one, for example.
-We are putting ours out there so people can vet our product, [Balboa](https://balboa.io).
+We are putting ours out there so people can vet our product, [Balboa](https://balboa.io), and because ASM.js gives us an edge.
 If you like what you see, feel free to just take it.

 ## Goals

 *The goal of this library is to get out of the way.* We merely copy, as faithfully as possible, the awesome work of [the Skein team](https://www.schneier.com/skein-team.html), [Colin Percival (scrypt)](http://www.tarsnap.com/scrypt.html), and [Daniel J. Bernstein (DJB)](http://tweetnacl.cr.yp.to/).
 All this library tries to accomplish is to call the underlying implementations with as little chance for screw up imaginable.
 Any excess ceremony should be perceived as a bug and corporal force should be executed against it with extreme prejudice.

+##### Aside: "Javascrypt Cryptopgrahy Considered Harmful" Considered Old-school
+The value of a library like trabant has been a source of many debates since Thomas Ptacek's 2011 article [Javascript Cryptography Considered Harmful]( https://www.nccgroup.trust/us/about-us/newsroom-and-events/blog/2011/august/javascript-cryptography-considered-harmful).
+We feel crypto in the browser as advanced tremendously since 2011, to the point where it is no longer harmful.
+We  adamantly believe the browser is a space worthy of pursuit for the cryptographer.

 ## Skein 1024 as Swiss Army Knife
 No big surprises here for you applied crypto folks, but you can do just about anything with one really good pseudo-random function.
 Thankfully, the Skein team gave us a great one in the SHA-3 competition.
 Simple and elegant ARX construction, fast on x86/x64, and no huge advantage on an ASIC (compared to Keccak).
 Since this will end up running on general purpose computers, this is good for us.